Poland in World War 2: Stories Behind Famous Movies

 Zagan, Stalag Luft III

-We set out on a round trip to Zagan to visit the site of Stalag Luft III, the prisoner-of-war camp where one of the most daring escapes of World War II took place.
+We set out on a day trip to Zagan to visit the site of Stalag Luft III, the prisoner-of-war camp where one of the most daring escapes of World War II took place.

 Built in 1942, the camp was the setting for the mass breakout later immortalized in the film The Great Escape.
 At the Stalag Luft III Museum, we will see the reconstructed barracks and the preserved remains of the escape tunnels known as Tom, Dick, and Harry, dug by Allied airmen.